everytrade-io/everytrade-plugins/README.md

       order to fully test this, you should adjust your connector when testing to limit the amound of data being downloaded in a single pass.
    - The tester tries to parse each file in the `parser-files` directory with an appropriate parser.
-A parser is chosen based on a match between the CVS file's header and one of the parser's advertised headers.
+A parser is chosen based on a match between the CSV file's header and one of the parser's advertised headers.

 ## Contribute back and make it part of Everytrade cloud instance
 How to create a new plugin and make it part of the Base Plugin Pack: